 The Life range is a popular choice in the NHS for its robust, long-established design - it is fully crash tested, and features three stabiliser bars for outstanding rigidity and to ensure it stands the test of time.
 While the box frame does mean the Life R is not as compact as models like the Argon2, once the wheels are popped off, it is still relatively transportable with a double-locking backrest for an easy lifting point.

-If you wish to use a handbike, the Life R is the ideal wheelchair to attach it to due to its excellent strength and robust frame.
+If you wish to use a handbike such as the Empulse F55, the Life R is the ideal wheelchair to attach it to due to its excellent strength and robust frame.
 Using a handbike tends to "hammer" your wheelchair, so a box frame works well with them as it offers the highest strength.

 While many first-time wheelchairs have a clunky, "medical" look to them, the Life has all the style options you'd expect of the Quickie range.
 This includes 32 frame colours plus a selection of accent colours to personalise your wheelchair, plus good-looking handrims and wheels, coloured components and the option for an inset "sporty" frame.
 Our showroom model is in Tutti Frutti Orange - with orange accents too!
 It certainly turns heads - though less garish colour combinations are available if you prefer a more refined style.